kubernetes/enhancements/keps/sig-api-machinery/5975-declarative-api-definitions/README.md

 }
 ```

-Which could also be generated in the future.
+Which could potentially be generated in the future.

 All code generation, validation/warning wiring, field wiping/resetting, generation management, field dropping
 of feature gated fields, and so on, should happen correctly by default.
 These behaviors should be